Scented Geranium: Planting, Care, and Benefits

 • Soil type Light, dry, well-drained

-The scented-leaf pelargonium or Scented Geranium is a beautiful evergreen shrub from the Geraniaceae family, native to South Africa, where it grows in mountainous areas, humid ravines on forest edges, on sandy, rocky or gritty soils, schistose or calcareous.
+The fragrant-leaved pelargonium or scented geranium is a beautiful evergreen shrub from the Geraniaceae family, native to South Africa, where it grows in mountainous areas, damp ravines on the edges of forests, on sandy, rocky, or gritty soils, as well as on schist or limestone.
 Thriving in hot, humid summers and mild winters, it has low hardiness.
-Sensitive to frost, it is cultivated in our climates, except by the sea, generally as an annual to be sheltered in winter if you wish to keep it from one year to the next.
+Sensitive to frost, it is cultivated in our climates, except in coastal areas, usually as an annual to be sheltered in winter if you wish to keep it from one year to the next.

-The Pelargonium genus includes 300 species and nearly 1,000 varieties.
-Many cultivars and hybrids have been obtained from about twenty species of this vast family which includes Pelargonium grandiflorum, the florist’s geranium (Pelargonium x domesticum), the ivy-leaved pelargonium, nicknamed the “King of Balconies”, or Pelargonium zonale, for example.
+The genus Pelargonium includes 300 species and nearly 1,000 varieties.
+Many cultivars and hybrids have been developed from about twenty species of this vast family, which includes Pelargonium grandiflorum, the florist’s geranium (Pelargonium x domesticum), the ivy-leaved geranium, nicknamed the “King of Balconies,” or the zonal pelargonium, for example.

-There are about 130 species of scented pelargoniums.
-Among them, the Pelargonium graveolens or rose-scented geranium, the most fragrant of all, highly prized in perfumery and the origin of many hybrids, the Pelargonium fragrans, with a pine scent, Pelargoium tomentosum with very velvety foliage, the Pelargonium crispum with intensely crisped foliage, Pelargonium odoratissimum, Pelargonium denticulatum Filicifolium or the Pelargonium quercifolium called “oak-leaved geranium”.
+There are around 130 species of scented pelargoniums.
+Among them, the Pelargonium graveolens or rose-scented geranium, the most fragrant of all, highly prized in perfumery and the origin of many hybrids, the Pelargonium fragrans, with a pine-like scent, Pelargonium tomentosum with very velvety foliage, the Pelargonium crispum with intensely crisped foliage, Pelargonium odoratissimum, the Pelargonium denticulatum Filicifolium, or the Pelargonium quercifolium, known as the “oak-leaved geranium.”

 Pelargonium graveolens, botanical plate 1897

-From a taproot, this perennial forms an airy, highly branched bush whose stems become lignified over time, reaching 35 cm up to 1.50 m in all directions, or even more in the ground in regions with a mild climate.
-The habit varies according to the species, semi-trailing, erect, or trailing.
+From a taproot, this perennial forms an airy, highly branched bush whose stems become lignified over time, reaching heights of 35 cm to 1.50 m in all directions, or even more in the ground in mild climates.
+The habit varies by species, semi-trailing, upright, or trailing.
 Protected from frost, it can live for several decades.

-This type of geranium is appealing for its remarkable foliage, lush, evergreen in regions spared by winter frosts and highly aromatic as soon as it is touched or crushed.
+This type of geranium captivates with its remarkable foliage, lush and evergreen in regions spared by winter frosts, and highly aromatic when touched or crushed.
 The leaves also differ from one species to another.
-The lamina is divided, deeply lobed, peltate, undulate, finely chiselled, or conversely crisped, with edges that are all pleated or cornet-shaped in the case of Pelargonium cucullatum.
-It is sometimes so finely divided that it resembles that of a fern or so lobed that it looks like that of an oak.
-It can be downy in Pelargonium tomentosum or rough to the touch, slightly sticky or even succulent in Pelargonium gibbosum.
-The always veined leaves measure from 4 to 10 cm in length and width.
-They come in all shades of green and are sometimes variegated with yellow, cream or even washed with chocolate brown.
+The lamina is divided, deeply lobed, peltate, undulate, finely chiselled, or conversely crisped, with edges that are plicate or shaped like a cornet in the case of Pelargonium cucullatum.
+It can be so finely divided that it resembles fern foliage or so lobed that it resembles oak leaves.
+It may be downy in Pelargonium tomentosum or rough to the touch, slightly sticky, or even succulent in Pelargonium gibbosum.
+The leaves, always veined, measure 4 to 10 cm in length and width.
+They come in all shades of green and are sometimes variegated with yellow, cream, or even tinged with chocolate brown.

-Covered with hairs secreting a very fragrant essential oil, the leaves release a powerful scent at the slightest touch, strong sunlight or a shower.
-This foliage exudes very varied scents: of rose, lemon, lemongrass, orange peel (Pelargonium (x) citriodorum ‘Prince Of Orange’), mint, spices and even carrot (‘Scarlet Unique’), pepper (‘Endsleigh’), cinnamon, maritime pine (Pelargonium (x) fragrans), green apple, hazelnut (pelargonium ‘Concolor Lace’) or even bitter almond.
-The pelargonium x graveolens and pelargonium rosat (P. capitatum), with their rose scent, are highly prized in perfumery.
+Covered with hairs secreting a highly fragrant essential oil, the leaves release a powerful scent at the slightest touch, under strong sunlight, or after a shower.
+This foliage exudes a wide variety of fragrances: rose, lemon, lemongrass, orange peel (Pelargonium (x) citriodorum ‘Prince Of Orange’), mint, spices, and even carrot (‘Scarlet Unique’), pepper (‘Endsleigh’), cinnamon, maritime pine (Pelargonium (x) fragrans), green apple, hazelnut (pelargonium ‘Concolor Lace’), or even bitter almond.
+The pelargonium x graveolens and pelargonium rosat (P. capitatum), with their rose-like scent, are highly prized in perfumery.
 Varieties with a particularly lemony scent are said to be even more effective at repelling mosquitoes.
-Edible, the leaves flavour fruit salads or oils.
+Edible, the leaves can flavour fruit salads or oils.
 Dried, they enhance potpourris.

-The scented-leaf pelargonium offers a profuse flowering from June to October.
-Submerging the foliage, the single or semi-double flowers appear grouped in small umbels.
+The fragrant-leaved pelargonium offers a profuse flowering from June to October.
+Submerging the foliage, the single or semi-double flowers appear in small umbels.
 They are quite large, sometimes measuring more than 4 cm in diameter.
 Each flower is composed of two upper petals and three lower petals.
-They bloom in pastel and delicate shades displaying various tones of pink, lavender, and purple and are often veined with small contrasting spots.
-Some varieties stand out with a delightfully bicolour or tricolour flowering, while others display macules of a very strong colour.
-The Pelargonium gibbosum stands out with an astonishing yellow flowering rarely observed in pelargoniums.
+They bloom in pastel and delicate shades, displaying various tones of pink, lavender, and purple, often veined with contrasting spots.
+Some varieties stand out with a delightfully bicolour or tricolour flowering, while others display macules of a very intense hue.
+The Pelargonium gibbosum stands out with an astonishing yellow flowering, rarely seen in pelargoniums.

-This flowering attracts very many pollinating insects and turns into long-beaked fruits, “Pelargos” meaning “stork’s beak”.
+This flowering attracts many pollinating insects and turns into long-beaked fruits, “Pelargos” meaning “stork’s beak.”

 What Are the Most Beautiful Scented Geraniums: Our Favourite Varieties